Sequential Network Design: Appendix A: Proofs

-The gist of the proof is to show that the solution of problem (\ref{design problem weighted 1}) an extreme point of the feasible set $S_{w}$, which coincides with the set of sequences of unweighted networks.
+\textbf{Proof of Proposition \ref{pro:weighted-KB2-KB}.} The gist of the proof is to show that the solution of problem (\ref{design problem weighted 1}) an extreme point of the set of feasible network formation paths $S_{w}$, which coincides with the set of sequences of unweighted networks.

+\begin{claim} The set $S_{w}$ is a convex set, and the extreme points of $S_{w}$ are unweighted networks. \end{claim}